Wright-Shawn/Waveframe-v4.0/README.md

 ---

-## Falsifiability Criteria
+## Falsifiability Criteria (Workflow Scaffold)

+This section is not meant as a final physics validation.
+Instead, it demonstrates how **falsifiability can be wired into an AI-orchestrated workflow**.
+Each line is a **pass/fail check** — the details can be filled in or revised later,
+but the structure shows how reproducible science can be packaged in a repo.

-Key pass/fail checks:
+Key scaffolds:

-1. **BBN Constraints** – Match ΛCDM within ≈5% for T ~ 0.1–10 MeV
+1. **BBN Constraints** – match ΛCDM within ≈5% for T ~ 0.1–10 MeV
+   *(included as a placeholder for early-universe checks)*

-2. **CMB Acoustic Peaks** – Reproduce ΛCDM sound horizon & angular diameter distance at z ~ 1100
+2. **CMB Acoustic Peaks** – reproduce ΛCDM angular scales at z ~ 1100
+   *(workflow notes how this would be tested, even if not fully implemented here)*

-3. **Distance–Redshift Relation** – Fit SN Ia and BAO data within uncertainties
+3. **Distance–Redshift Relation** – compare SN Ia and BAO curves to ΛCDM
+   *(notebooks generate example figures, showing how checks would run)*

-4. **Growth of Structure** – Keep fσ₈(z) consistent with RSD and weak lensing
+4. **Growth of Structure** – track fσ₈(z) against RSD/weak lensing
+   *(scaffolded with synthetic or sample data for demonstration)*

-5. **Limit-Case Recovery** – Reduce to ΛCDM and earlier Waveframe models
+5. **Limit-Case Recovery** – ensure parameters reduce Waveframe to ΛCDM in the correct limits
+   *(a workflow test, not a full physics proof)*

-6. **Unique Predictions** – At least one measurable deviation not degenerate with dark-energy models
+6. **Unique Predictions** – at least one parameterization diverges measurably from ΛCDM

-Failure under best-fit parameters = falsification.
+   *(workflow demonstrates how to flag and log this)*

+---

+### Why This Matters

+The **point isn’t correctness of the cosmology** —
+it’s that the workflow explicitly defines *how* correctness would be tested,
+turning fuzzy research ideas into **auditable, reproducible criteria**.

 ## Empirical Predictions (Audit-Ready)